EUSRR vs HKC

 Author: Dr. Anand Hiremath

-Within the last two weeks, the ongoing debate on the European Union Ship Recycling Regulation and a bilateral agreement between the European Union (EU) and India to solve the Basel Ban Amendment conundrum is re-surfacing once again, as the Danish Environmental agency is reportedly investigating Maersk’s recycling standards in India.
+Within the last two weeks, the ongoing debate on the European Union Ship Recycling Regulation and a bilateral agreement between the European Union (EU) and India to solve the Basel Ban Amendment conundrum is resurfaced once again, as the Danish Environmental Agency is reportedly investigating Maersk’s recycling standards in India.
 Moreover, in its recent webinar, the European Community Shipowners Associations (ECSA) strongly defended the position that the EU must recognize the developments made by the Indian ship recycling yards and include them in the EU list of approved yards, in order to boost further development of yards in India.
 Maersk also stated that some of the Indian ship recycling yards that applied for inclusion on the EU List are even better than the yards that are already approved by the EU.

 Even though the EU has audited a few yards in India, they did not approve them for two external factors, which are beyond the control of yard owners.
-For example, modern hospitals (including a Trauma centre) and downstream waste management facility that is equivalent to EU Standards.
+For example, modern hospitals (including a Trauma centre) and a downstream waste management facility that is equivalent to EU Standards.
 It is to be noted that the Gujarat Maritime Board has already approved a USD 1 million grant for developing a trauma center in Alang, along with advanced healthcare infrastructure for yard workers.
-The Beaching method itself is the indirect criterion for not accepting any yards in India, even though the EU never pointed it clearly out in its regulation or its audit reports.
+The Beaching method itself is the indirect criterion for not accepting any yards in India, even though the EU never pointed it out clearly in its regulation or its audit reports.

-In order to deduce whether the beaching method itself is the indirect reason to neglect Indian yards, a technical assessment of the recycling process in India must be conducted, including the cost and quality of recycling at an EU-approved ship recycling facilities vs. at an Indian recycling yard.
+In order to deduce whether the beaching method itself is the indirect reason to neglect Indian yards, a technical assessment of the recycling process in India must be conducted, including the cost and quality of recycling at an EU-approved ship recycling facility vs. at an Indian recycling yard.
 The most common response echoed in current times about the beaching method of ship recycling is that it is the most dangerous recycling method to the environment and yard workers.
-Moreover, low labour wages and poor environmental compliance costs are the reasons why South Asian yards offer higher prices on end-of-life ships and more than 90% of end-of-life vessels thus end up in these countries.
+Moreover, low labour wages and poor environmental compliance costs are the reasons why South Asian yards offer higher prices on end-of-life ships, and more than 90% of end-of-life vessels thus end up in these countries.
 Accordingly, we present the following assessment!

 Quality Vs. Cost: